tsuyoshi007/Tictactoe-app/README.md

 # Tictactoe-app
-This a simple tictactoeAndroidApp :D
+This is a simple tictactoeAndroidApp :D